mefranklin6/Extron-Frontend-API/README.md

 #### "Objects" are objects that fall in any of the above classes

-There is a name/alias to object retrevial system where passing in the string representation of the object will return the object
+There is a name/alias to object retrieval system where passing in the string representation of the object will return the object.

 - For processors and touch panels, pass in their `Device Alias` as setup in your standard room configuration JSON file.